-Students are expected to maintain online decorum that includes respect for other students and the instructor, prompt and regular attendance, and an attitude that seeks to take full advantage of the education opportunity.
-In this online class it is expected that students will participate in ZOOM conferences as needed and follow rules of online etiquette, keep up with assignments and deadlines, and be respectful of others in the class.
+Students are expected to maintain classroom decorum that includes respect for other students and the instructor, prompt and regular attendance, and an attitude that seeks to take full advantage of the education opportunity.
+In this class it is expected that students will participate in classes, keep up with assignments and deadlines, and be respectful of others in the class.